Oswald Mosley: Post-war politics

-In 1977, by which time he was suffering from Parkinson's disease, Mosley was nominated as a candidate for Rector of the University of Glasgow in which election he polled over 100 votes but finished bottom of the poll.
+In 1977, Mosley was nominated as a candidate for Rector of the University of Glasgow.
+He polled over 100 votes and finished last.

-Mosley's political thought is believed to have influence on the organic farming movement in Great Britain.
-Henry Williamson, the agricultural writer and ruralist, put the theories of "blood and soil" into practice, which, in effect, acted as a demonstration farm for Mosley’s ideas for the BUF.
+Mosley's political thought is believed to have influenced some early proponents of the organic farming movement in Great Britain.
+The agricultural writer and ruralist Henry Williamson put the theories of "blood and soil" into practice, which, in effect, acted as a demonstration farm for Mosley's ideas for the BUF.
 In The Story of a Norfolk Farm (1941) Williamson recounts the physical and philosophical journey he undertook in turning the farm's worn-out soil back into fertile land.
 The tone contained in this text is more politically overt than in his nature works.
 Throughout the book, Williamson makes references to regular meetings he had held with his "Leader" (Mosley) and a group of like-minded agrarian thinkers.
 Lady Eve Balfour, a founder of the Soil Association, supported Mosley's proposals to abolish Church of England tithes on agricultural land (Mosley's blackshirts "protected" a number of East Anglian farms in the 1930s from the bailiffs authorised to extract payments to the Church).
 Jorian Jenks, another early member of the Soil Association, was active within the Blackshirts and served as Mosley's agricultural adviser.